 - If your symptoms are serious or worsening: continued fever, severe shortness of breath.

-- We may ask you to come in for evaluation or we may refer you to the closest emergency room.
+- We may ask you to come in for evaluation or we may refer you to a more appropriate location for testing.

-- Once you enter the clinic: sanitize your hands and put on a surgical mask.
+- Once you enter the clinic: sanitize your hands.

 - Protect yourself and others:

 - Stay home, if you can, and practice social distancing